 The activation and relaxation of the pelvic floor brings blood flow and circulation to the area resulting in stronger, longer orgasms for all parties involved.
 Orgasms provide relief, pleasure, and collagen, hence the famous “afterglow.”
 Keep in mind there are at least 12 types of orgasms and they don’t all involve penetration.
 Pilates can help you explore those erogenous zones.

 Better sex with a partner is a worthy goal, but it’s not the only way that Pilates enhances intimacy.
-With studies showing 50 percent of women have a low sexual self-image and feel stressed, embarrassed, or unhappy with their sex lives, there is a need for healing through connection, acceptance, and self-love.
+According to Bedbible statistics, studies show 50 percent of women have a low sexual self-image and feel stressed, embarrassed, or unhappy with their sex lives, there is a need for healing through connection, acceptance, and self-love.
 This pertains to men as well and non-binary individuals.
 A Pilates practice can foster a connection to one’s physical body, increasing self-awareness and confidence that can translate to your relationships, whether it’s feeling better naked or knowing what types of touch are most pleasurable (and what types are not for you).

 There are many anecdotal stories of people making life-altering decisions soon after embarking on a Pilates journey.
 Pilates improves posture, which makes us stand taller and project a sense of confidence.
 Gains in strength translate to increased energy and more ease everyday activities.
 Pilates leads to feeling more comfortable in your own skin and fills us with gratitude for what our bodies are capable of.
 All of these changes help cultivate intimacy with the self.
 This intimacy can take the form of experimenting with self-pleasure, communicating needs and desires to others, or simply taking pleasure in our bodies.